 Synonymy: Curcumaceae Dumortier

 (Anther crest spurred); lateral staminodes and/or labellum and filament connate (not); placentation parietal; (seeds carunculate); exotesta usu. multiseriate; starch grains of perisperm simple; n = (8, 10, 11, 12, 14) 16, 24 (etc.).

 Evolution.
 Divergence & Distribution.
 Renealmia is the only genus of Zingiberaceae in South America, and it seems to have migrated from Africa to America within the last 16 m.y.
 (Särkinen et al. 2007).
 Aframomum is its sister taxon, and there diversification may have begun ca 34.3-25.2 m.y.a., although some other estimates are much younger (Auvray et al. 2010).

-Some species of Curcuma may be of hybrid origin.
-In one of these, C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012).
+Species of Curcuma are quite often of hybrid origin.
+In the case of C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012, see also 2015).

 Much "familial" information like sieve tube morphology is properly to be placed at the [Alpinioideae + Zingiberoideae] node, the situation in other two subfamilies being unknown.
 Benedict et al. (2015b) optimise a number of seed characters on the tree.